Words by Lula Criado

-Massive hunting, fishing, agriculture, brought to scale by the industrial revolution and technological advances, have altered the environment and the atmosphere.
-Human beings have polluted the oceans and caused mass extinctions of plant and animal species to such an extent that some experts argue that the geological Holocene epoch is outdated and we are now in a human made epoch, the so-called Anthropocene.
+Massive hunting, fishing, and agriculture, brought to scale by the industrial revolution and technological advances, have altered the environment and the atmosphere.
+Human beings have polluted the oceans and caused mass extinctions of plant and animal species to such an extent that some experts argue that the geological Holocene epoch is outdated and we are now in a human-made epoch, the so-called Anthropocene.

 For those that are not familiar with the eco-innovation approach of adidas Group; how and when the collaboration with Parley for the Oceans came up?

-At adidas, we believe that through sport we have the power to change lives.
-Following that logic, in order for sport to change lives it needs a space to exist, a field to play on, an ocean to surf, a mountain to climb… And these spaces are becoming endangered due to manmade issues like pollution and plastic waste.
+At adidas, we believe that through sport, we have the power to change lives.
+Following that logic, in order for the sport to change lives, it needs a space to exist, a field to play on, an ocean to surf, a mountain to climb… And these spaces are becoming endangered due to manmade issues like pollution and plastic waste.

-As founding member, adidas supports Parley for the Oceans in its efforts in communication and education, research and development, direct action and eco innovation.
+As a founding member, adidas supports Parley for the Oceans in its efforts in communication and education, research and development, direct action and eco-innovation.
 The mutual focus is on Parley’s comprehensive Ocean Plastic Program, which is led by the Parley A.I.R.
 Strategy (Avoid, Intercept, and Redesign) to end ocean plastic pollution.

-During BIOFABRICATE conference 2017 adidas presented the Futurecraft Biofabric and revealed new concept trainers that are made from Biosteel™, a biopolymer fibre created using the same proteins that spiders use to make their silk.
+During the BIOFABRICATE conference in 2017, adidas presented the Futurecraft Biofabric and revealed new concept trainers that are made from Biosteel™, a biopolymer fibre created using the same proteins that spiders use to make their silk.
 Could you tell us a little bit about the intellectual process behind Futurecraft Biofabric?

-Will be the next step putting the Futurecraft Biofabric into production?
-If so, when will be this prototypes ready for the market?
+Will the next step be in putting Futurecraft Biofabric into production?
+If so, when will these prototypes be ready for the market?

-We’ve set an internal deadline for ourselves to have the first shoes made of Biosteel® available by end of next year.
-As we test and learn we will investigate what other possibilities there are within our wider product portfolio.
+We’ve set an internal deadline for ourselves to have the first shoes made of Biosteel® available by the end of next year.
+As we test and learn, we will investigate other possibilities within our wider product portfolio.

 BIOFABRICATE is the annual summit for the emerging world of grown materials held in New York City.
 What impact do you think the conference is going to have on the future of materials?